Omitoi/Omitoi/README.md

   Attention to detail and learning.
 </h1>
 <p align="center">
   Hello there!
-I am Petr, I study at kood/Sisu where I'm expanding my knowledge in Fullstack development through peer-to-peer education.
+I am Petr, I study at kood/Sisu where I'm expanding my knowledge in Fullstack development through peer-to-peer education and working on my slides presenter on in my free time.
 </p>

 <br />